Elliott Bay Trail in Interbay to reopen Saturday along Expedia’s new campus

 The 40-acre site had been home to the biotechnology company Amgen, which announced the closure of its Seattle and Bothell operations in 2014.

-Expedia says it spent $9 million on projects and upgrades that included the waterfront trail, but it declined to say how it spent specifically on the trail improvements.
+Expedia says it spent $9 million on projects and upgrades that included the waterfront trail, but it declined to say how much it spent specifically on the trail improvements.

 Previously, cyclists turned a sharp corner on the trail’s point that made oncoming traffic hard to see.
 Now, riders will travel a more-rounded curve along the path.